Chewing gum: Environmental effects

 Chewing gum is not water-soluble and unlike other confectionery is not fully consumed.
 There has been much effort at public education and investment aimed at encouraging responsible disposal.
 Despite this it is commonly found stuck underneath benches, tables, handrails and escalators.
 It is extremely difficult and expensive to remove once "walked in" and dried.
 Gum bonds strongly to asphalt and rubber shoe soles because they are all made from polymeric hydrocarbons.
 It also bonds strongly with concrete paving.
 Removal is generally achieved by steam jet and scraper but the process is slow and labour-intensive.

 Most external urban areas with high pedestrian traffic show high incidence of casual chewing gum discard.
 In 2000 a study on Oxford Street, one of London's busiest shopping streets, showed that a quarter of a million black or white blobs of chewing gum were stuck to its pavement.
 Gum removal from city streets, or even famous landmarks, can be a costly effort; in Rome, 15,000 pieces of chewed gum are discarded on a daily basis and the removal of each piece costs the city one euro.
 However, likely as a consequence of Singapore's ban, Singapore's pavements are, perhaps uniquely amongst modern cities, free of gum.

 Various teams of researchers have developed gum that is less adhesive and degrades within days or weeks.
 One example, Rev7 Gum, was briefly for sale from 2010 to 2012.

 Bans

 Many schools do not allow chewing gum because students often dispose of it inappropriately (leaving it under desks and chairs, behind vending machines, etc.).
 The chewing may also pose a distraction to class, and the gum might carry diseases or bacteria from other students.

-The Singapore government outlawed chewing gum in 1992 citing the danger of discarded gum being wedged in the sliding doors of underground trains and general cleanliness.
+The Singapore government outlawed chewing gum in 1992 citing the danger of discarded gum being wedged in the sliding doors of MRT trains and general cleanliness.
 However, in 2004 the government allowed sugarless gum to be sold in pharmacies if a doctor or dentist prescribed it due to the Singapore–United States Free Trade Agreement.